 EEG must be performed by highly specialized neurologists, with extra training in clinical neurophysiology or epilepsy.
-Both, Dr Yono and Dr Kashouty have subspecialty training and are highly qualified to perform and interpret these procedures.
+Both, Dr. Yono and Dr. Kashouty have subspecialty training and are highly qualified to perform and interpret these procedures.
 We offer the highest standards in Epilepsy treatments in Stuart, and throughout the Treasure Coast.

 Anti-epileptic drugs are created to reduce the severity of seizures, as well as their frequency.
 Many patients experience no seizures at all while on medications.
 The drugs are prescribed to patients of all ages, including children and seniors.
 Your neurologist will discuss all the options available for Epilepsy treatments in Stuart, FL.